 - the minimum holding period and the negotiability of the financial instrument; and

-- information on authorisations and approvals related to the instrument's financials.56
+- information on authorisations and approvals related to the instrument's financials.57

 The KID is especially intended for retail clients.
-Distribution of structured products to professional clients and institutional clients does not require the provision of a KID.57
+Distribution of structured products to professional clients and institutional clients does not require the provision of a KID.58

-The provisions in FinSA to issue a prospectus will replace the existing simplified prospectus for structured products, which is impractical.
-The prospectus requirement under FinSA applies to all equity and debt securities, including derivatives, structured products, bonds and shares, which are offered to the public (except where the law provides for an exemption).58
+The provisions in FinSA to issue a prospectus replace the simplified prospectus for structured products, which was impractical.
+The prospectus requirement under FinSA applies to all equity and debt securities, including derivatives, structured products, bonds and shares, which are offered to the public (except where the law provides for an exemption).59

 - all the information on the issuer or guarantor, in particular:

 - a presentation of the main risks related to the issuer;